 Plan and coordinate annual family events to bring the community together, to celebrate and enhance our community culture and sense of belonging.

 The HCCA participates in and financially supports community activities such as: Highland Creek Heritage Festival, Spring Clean-up, I Love Highland Creek Social, Pumpkin Parade, Winter Festival of Lights, and Port Union Waterfront Festival.

 Beautification and restoration of the Highland Creek Village.

 Plan and attend meetings, provide community input, and report on local issues such as Rooming Houses, Metrolinx Bus Rapid Transit proposed for Ellesmere Rd, Proposed largest waste transfer and Bio-Gas Plant in Ontario, Altree Developments' amendment proposal for 2 x 8-storey condo buildings on the Highland Creek Ravine.

 Permit and building submissions.

-Members of HCCA provide regular maintenance to shared spaces, such as Wesleyan Cemetery, community cleanup of Highland Creek Village and area parks.
+Maintenance of shared spaces, such as Wesleyan Cemetery, community cleanup of Highland Creek Village and area parks.